phcom/GGRV.github.io/usecase.md

 netp    nets    blk     mbw     llcmr   llcocc  cpu 0.00    0.00    0.00    0.00    0.00    0.83    0.50
 ```
-This means that, when these parameters were captured in given application point, the application was using 50% of all cpu resources and 83% of last layer cache the hardware had.
+This means that, when these parameters were captured in given application point, the application was using 50% of all cpu (**cpu**) resources and 83% of last layer cache (**llcocc**) the hardware had.

 **$ stress-ng --hdd 5**